iniyanijoseph/iniyanijoseph.github.io/content/projects/gus/src/main.typ

 Its got "2" cardinality!

-Just be careful about amounts
+Just be careful about amount

 The things in both may double count

+#linebreak()

 Soon the geese began to play

 Dodgeball would make it a great day!

-Lets make teams, two sets, $P$ and $T$
+Lets make teams, two sets, $P, T$

 Each one a *subset* of the big group $G$

+#linebreak()

-After they recorded the game
+After $T$ won, they recorded the game

-The
+The time balls were thrown, along with the name

 This *relation* between them shows us the game